attack-monkey/Lean-Functional-Typescript/README.md

 These two guiding Rules form the basis of Lean Functional Typescript.

-Macros
+Actions
 ======

-In Lean, functions that 'do things' other than just return a result, are referred to as Macros.
-Macros that abide by the above rules, and otherwise behave as Pure Functions, are known as Pure Macros.
+In Lean, functions that 'do things' other than just return a result, are referred to as Action.
+Actions that abide by the above rules, and otherwise behave as Pure Functions, are known as Pure Actions.

 A note on `undefined`, `void`, and `null`
 ================================